BiruLyu/Facebook-Search/README.md

 + Different Tabs for Users, Pages, Events, Places and Groups with Pagination
 + Detail Pages with Albums and Posts tabs
 + Mark Favorites and Facebook Share - social networking features using the Facebook SDK
+  > The Share dialog gives people the ability to publish an individual story to their timeline, a friend's timeline, a group, or in a private message on Messenger.
+This does not require Facebook Login or any extended permissions, so it is the easiest way to enable sharing on the web.

 ![](https://ws1.sinaimg.cn/large/006tNc79gy1fk267tojm9j31kw0rs11q.jpg)